microsoft/nnfusion/artifacts/kernel_db/README_KERNEL_DB.md

-# Kernel DB for GrinderBase and Grinder
+# Kernel DB for CocktailerBase and Cocktailer

 The `reproduce_kernel_db.sh` scripts will leverage AutoTVM, Ansor, Roller, and manual implementation to generate kernels.
 The result kernels will be injected in to a kernel database, located in *~/.cache/nnfusion/kernel_cache.db*, which will be finally loaded by NNFusion.